 We’re all about bringing whole-plant hemp health closer to you.
 Our team is dedicated to providing full spectrum cannabinoid products that benefit your body and mind.

-Because Delta-8 THC is likely legal in Pennsylvania, you can order any D-8 product from our website.
-Our growing collection of D-8 THC contains items to fit everyone’s taste, including Delta-8 THC gummies, concentrates, soft gel capsules, hemp flower, D-8 pre-rolls, and tinctures.
+Delta 8 THC is likely legal in Pennsylvania, so you can order any D8 product from our website.
+Our growing collection of D-8 THC contains items to fit everyone’s taste, including delta 8 THC gummies, soft gel capsules, hemp flower, D8 pre-rolls, and tinctures.

 All our products are made from legal, USA-grown hemp.
 With us, you can be 100% certain everything’s been tested and screened for quality.

-On a federal level, Delta-8 THC is in a legal grey area.
+On a federal level, delta 8 THC is in a legal gray area.

 The hemp plant contains a very low concentration of this cannabinoid in its organic state (less than 0.1%).
-At such low levels, extracting D-8 naturally is not a financially viable option for manufacturers.
-Therefore, they use a chemical process to convert hemp-derived CBD into D-8 THC.
-And that’s where the legality of D-8 currently available in stores gets sticky.
+Therefore, manufacturers use a chemical process to convert hemp-derived CBD into D8 THC.
+And that’s where the legality of D8 currently available in stores gets sticky.

 Be Sure to Check Out: